ahmadmaherr/library-management-system/README.md

     open package.json file and change line 5 from '"type": "commonjs",' to '"type": "module",'

-7. Run development server using docker compose using this command:
+7. Run development server using docker compose using this following command:

    docker-compose up

+   If you apply any changes, use the following command:

+   docker-compose build

 8. Run development server using nodemon by following thoses steps: